Configuring Envoy

 -

-TLS Certificates: The example configuration uses
+TLS Certificates: The example configuration uses "a file mounted at

 Admin Interface: The Envoy admin interface on port

 8001provides powerful debugging capabilities but also exposes sensitive configuration details.
 In a production environment, access to this port should be heavily restricted.
-Use firewall rules (e.g.,iptablesor your cloud provider's security groups) to ensure that the admin port is only accessible from trusted IP addresses, such as a specific bastion host or an internal management network. -
+Use firewall rules (e.g.,iptablesor your cloud provider's security groups) to ensure the admin port is accessible only from trusted IP addresses, such as a specific bastion host or an internal management network. -

 Network Security: Ensure that the network communication between Envoy and the backend Deephaven services is secure.
 If Envoy and Deephaven are running on different hosts, consider using a private network or firewall rules to limit traffic between them to only the necessary ports.